Axisflow/Axisflow/README.md

-- 👋 Hi, I’m @Axialflow
+- 👋 Hi, I’m @Axisflow
-- 👀 I’m interested in Designing Programs
+- 👀 I’m interested in
-- 🌱 I’m currently learning Calculus
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me? - <https://FB.com/Flowaxial>
+- 📫 How to reach me? - <admin@axisflow.biz>

 <!---
 Axialflow/Axialflow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.